erheltemes/weather_dashboard/README.md

 App allows user to search a location and view its current weather and 5-day forecast.
 Past searches are saved in local storage.

 ## Installation
-No installation needed to run this project, however user should consider user thier own unique API key from OpenWeather
+No installation needed to run this project, however user should consider using their own unique API key from OpenWeather

 ## Usage
 Run locally though index.html, or visit deployed site.
-Search for a city to recieve weather information, select past seraches, and delete unwanted seraches.
+Search for a city to recieve weather information, select past searches, and delete unwanted searches.

 ## Screenshot
 ![Alt text](./assets/imgs/weather_dashboard.PNG?raw=true "Preview image of Scheduler")